Contributed By Rajah & Tann Singapore LLP

 Article 34, Model Law provides that the award may be set aside on the following grounds:

-In Coal & Oil LLC v GHCL 3 SLR 154, the Singapore High Court held that in order for an award to be set aside under Article 34(2)(a)(iv), Model Law – ie, that the procedure was not in accordance with the agreement of the parties – the procedural breach cannot be of an arid, technical or trifling nature; rather, it had to be a material breach of procedure serious enough that it justified the exercise of the court’s discretion to set aside the award.
+In Coal & Oil LLC v GHCL 3 SLR 154, the Singapore High Court held that in order for an award to be set aside under Article 34(2)(a)(iv), Model Law – ie, that the procedure was not in accordance with the agreement of the parties – the procedural breach has to be a material breach of procedure serious enough to justify the exercise of the court’s discretion to set aside the award.
 This would often, although not invariably, require proof of actual prejudice.

-The challenge/appeal is made in the first instance to the Singapore High Court as a setting aside application.
-This must be made within three months of the date of receipt of the award and the SICC has recently held that the Court has no power to extend the strict three-month time limit (BXS v BXT SGHC (I) 10).
-If the application fails, a party may pursue an appeal to the Singapore Court of Appeal.
+The challenge/appeal is made in the first instance to the Singapore High Court as a setting-aside application.
+This must be made within three months of the date of receipt of the award, and the SICC has recently held that the court has no power to extend the strict three-month time limit (BXS v BXT SGHC (I) 10).
+If the application fails, a party may pursue an appeal in the Singapore Court of Appeal.

 Singapore is also a party to the International Convention for the Settlement of Investment Disputes between States and Nationals of other States (the ICSID Convention).
 The Arbitration (International Investment Disputes) Act was enacted to provide for the recognition and enforcement of arbitral awards under the ICSID Convention.